Blotch3D/Blotch3D/README.md

 Blotch3D also provides several custom shaders that are the same as that managed by BasicEffect, but they provide added features.
-To use them, you instantiate a BlBasicEffect and set it with the SetEffect delegate of BlSprite.
-An example is shown below, and working examples are provided that demonstrate how to use several of them.
+To use them, you instantiate a BlBasicEffect, pass the shader file name to its constructor, and set it with the SetEffect delegate of BlSprite.
+An example is shown below, and working examples are provided that demonstrate how to use several such custom shaders.

 The custom shader source and the compiled shader files for DirectX and OpenGL are in the src/Content/Effects folder.
 See below for compiling